Guezone/SECMON/README.md

 **2.1 :**

+- Add a multi-user support on Web UI
 - Improved auto docker configuration (to improve updates with git and volume)
 - Added a **Cyber Threats** section that highlights the top cyber topics reported in the RSS module
 - Update of README and DOCS (docker, update & screenshots part)